Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

-If you received cancer treatment within the past month, or if you have a form of blood cancer or lymphatic cancer, call the doctor if you have been near someone who has the flu.
-People who have recently undergone a bone marrow/stem cell transplant or are currently receiving chemotherapy, as well as some long-term survivors, may have weakened immune systems that make them more likely to catch the flu.
+If you received cancer treatment within the past month, or if you have a form of blood or lymphatic cancer, talk with your doctor if you have been near someone who has the flu.
+People who have recently undergone a bone marrow/stem cell transplant or who are currently receiving chemotherapy, as well as some long-term cancer survivors, may have weakened immune systems that make them more likely to catch the flu.
 You may be prescribed an antiviral drug, which can help stop the virus from infecting your body.

 If you have not had treatment within the past month, or if you are a cancer survivor, and you think you have been exposed to the flu, you should also contact your doctor to discuss if you need an antiviral drug.

-In addition, you can take the following steps to reduce your risk of getting the flu:
+In addition, take the following steps to reduce your risk of getting the flu:

 - Wash your hands often with soap and warm water and thoroughly dry them.
 If you cannot wash your hands, use an alcohol-based hand sanitizer instead.

 - Do not get close to someone who is sick or appears ill.